will2357/project-euler/README.md

 Everything was completely taken from [Project Euler](https://projecteuler.net/).
 100% of all credit goes to those fine folks.

-For decades, I have worked in vim within tmux in a terminal either on a small laptop or a headless server.
+For decades, I have worked in vim within tmux in a terminal - either on a small laptop or a headless server.
 Submitting answers through a website just isn't for me.
-I find it to be a clunkt waste of time.
+I find it to be a clunky waste of time.

 For the one other human being who is wacky like me, feel free to clone this repo, install the required version of Ruby declared in `.ruby-version`